PseudoNuke/Calculator/Multiply.md

   And I type in "number"
   And I press "multiply"
   And I type in "number"
-  Then I see the "left to right multipled number" as result
+  Then I see the "left to right multiplied number" as result

 ### Scenario: Range of operand exceeds allowed limit